 WHAT WE ARE DOING

-One of the best ways to counter this legislation is to bring faith leaders together on behalf of children in child welfare systems.
-We are very excited to launch the Interfaith Coalition for Children’s Rights, and hope that you will join us in fighting back against state and federal legislation that uses religious freedom to enshrine a “license to discriminate.”
+One of the best ways to counter state legislation and the administration’s efforts is to bring faith leaders together on behalf of children in child welfare systems.
+That’s why we launched the Interfaith Coalition for Children’s Rights in May 2019.
+We hope that you will join us in fighting back against state and federal legislation and policy that uses religious freedom to enshrine a “license to discriminate.”

-Although this legislation is often directed at the LGBTQ community, as in Philadelphia and Michigan, its language permits discrimination against anyone who does not meet the religious litmus test of child welfare service providers.
-Ten states have provisions that allow discrimination on “religious freedom” grounds.
-Similar bills have been introduced in several other states.
+Although state legislation and the administration’s rule-making are directed at the LGBTQ community, as in Philadelphia and Michigan, the language permits discrimination against anyone who does not meet the religious litmus test of child welfare service providers.

-A South Carolina provider agency recently refused to work with a Catholic family, a Jewish couple, and a Jewish woman simply because of their faith.
-Around the time this information became public, the State sought and was granted a waiver from federal nondiscrimination regulations to enable agencies to continue to turn away otherwise qualified prospective foster and adoptive parents.
-And now the Trump administration is reportedly planning to allow adoption agencies to reject same-sex couples nationwide.
+For example, a South Carolina provider agency refused to work with a Catholic family, a Jewish couple, and a Jewish woman simply because of their faith.
+Around the time this information became public, the State sought and was granted a waiver from a federal nondiscrimination regulation, the very one the White House has just rescinded, to enable agencies to continue to turn away otherwise qualified prospective foster and adoptive parents.

 INTERFAITH COALITION FOR CHILDREN’S RIGHTS